tinglesoftware/dotnet-extensions/src/Tingle.Extensions.JsonPatch/README.md

 ## Test Operation

-This operation is is commonly used to prevent an update when there's a concurrency conflict.
+This operation is commonly used to prevent an update when there's a concurrency conflict.

 The following sample patch document has no effect if the initial value of `Name` is "John", because the test fails: